sq add

 -y, --yaml Output YAML

--d, --driver string Explicitly specify the driver to use
+-d, --driver string Explicitly specify driver to use

 -n, --handle string Handle for the source